top of page

 Pre-Employment Meeting & Induction:

-The employee will be informed of the 3-month probationary period, they will be met monthly by the Manager for support and ongoing assessment of their suitability.
-If there are any concerns the probationary period may be extended for another 3 months.
-If the concerns are not resolved in those 3 months the offer of employment will be withdrawn.
+The employee will be informed of the three-month probationary period; they will be met monthly by the Manager for support and ongoing assessment of their suitability.
+If there are any concerns the probationary period may be extended for another three months.
+If the concerns are not resolved in those three months the offer of employment may be withdrawn.
 Alternatively, the employee will be offered a permanent contract following a successful probationary period.

 Ongoing Suitability: